Social Security / Disability and Development

 (1) Current situation and challenges

 Only 45% of the world's population is covered by social security systems.
-In particular, approximately 1 billion people with disabilities, or 15.4% of the world's population, are among the groups most likely to be left behind.
+In particular, approximately 1.3 billion people with disabilities, or 16% of the world's population, are among the groups most likely to be left behind.
 It is estimated that 90% of disabled children in developing countries are out of school and approximately 20% of the population living in extreme poverty are disabled.
-Furthermore, the deterioration of national economies due to the COVID-19 pandemic has had a significant impact on vulnerable groups whose livelihoods depend on precarious employment.

 (2) Significance of Japan and JICA's efforts